-Influential midfielder who is spending the season on loan at Championship club Watford.
+Influential midfielder who is spending the rest of the season on loan at Championship club Nottingham Forest.

 Garner plays centrally, and started out in defence, made two substitute appearances towards the end of the 2016/17 Under-18s season, when he first appeared on most observers' radar, after being Under-16s captain.